Last updated: August 22, 2022.

 The channel widens into Willow Island Lake, at the north end of which there used to be a waterfall before the 1925 Mattawapika dam raised the water level of Lady Evelyn Lake by an estimated five meters.
-See this Ottertooth page for some background on the SC.
+See this Ottertooth page for some historical background.

-Detailed descriptions of the various portages and things to watch out for can be found here.
+For detailed descriptions of the various portages and things to watch out for –

-For those planning to continue to Diamond Lake, the bottom of the SC puts them at the start of the “two-miler” portage into Diamond Lake and a possible exit at Ferguson Bay or the end of the Temagami Access Road further down on Lake Temagami.
+When those planning to continue to Diamond Lake get to the bottom of the SC, they will be at the start of the “two-miler” portage into Diamond Lake and a possible exit at Ferguson Bay or the end of the Temagami Access Road further down on Lake Temagami.

 Across Lady Evelyn Lake:

-As you paddle down the north end of Sucker Gut Lake, you enter the south arm of Lady Evelyn Lake, the one that stretches all the way down to Diamond Lake.
-At the west end of the lake is a site marked on a 1905 map as “Indian House”.
+As you paddle down the north end of Sucker Gut Lake, you enter what we now think of as the south arm of Lady Evelyn Lake.
+It stretches all the way south to Diamond Lake.
+At the west end of the lake is a site marked on a 1905 map as “Indian House.”
 It refers to the cabin and small garden of Wendaban, whose hunting ground the Lady Evelyn Lake area was until his death in 1894.
-The 13 to 16 feet (4 to 5 meters) rise in the water level of the lake caused by the completion of the Mattawapika Dam in 1925 makes it difficult to figure out the exact location of the cabin – but we plan to look around for any evidence that time or water have not erased.
+The 13 to 16 feet (4 to 5 meters) rise in the water level of the lake caused by the completion of the Mattawapika Dam in 1925 makes it difficult to figure out the exact location of the cabin – but we did look around for any evidence that time or water have not erased.